ucsdwcsng/wiros_processing_node/README.md

 ### Device-Related

-- `comp` : Optional path to a [compensation file](#collecting-compensation-data).
+- `comp` : Optional path to a [compensation folder](#collecting-compensation-data) or file.
 These are channel-specific files containing calibration values for the measured phase.
-Should be a path to a .npy file, specifics of how to collect and use compensation are provided below.
+If you give a path to a folder, then the node will automatically load compensation files from the folder specified corresponding to the channel of the received CSI.
+Compensation files should be stored in the format `{receiver IP}-{channel number}.npy`, e.g. `192.168.1.1-36.npy`.
+If you give a path to a .npy file, then the device will always load this compensation file.
+Note that in general you need different compensation files for different channels.

 - `rx_position` : The position of the receiver antennas in the coordinate frame you wish to measure in.
 AoA is measured going counter-clockwise from the positive x-axis.
 Typically you would put the first antenna at the origin.
 More explanations as well as some example antenna array setups can be found in [antennas.md](antennas.md).
 Also note that SpotFi assumes standard uniform linear array, as the CSI-Smoothing algorithm isn't well-defined for other array shapes.